 - Protect Your Health- Improve your air quality!
 Stained concrete flooring offers relief for allergy sufferers.
 It’s a proven fact that carpet can house millions of dust mites, pounds of dust and hair, as well as fungus and mold.
 Carpet also releases chemical fumes and gases into the air that affect your health.
 Although a better choice than carpet, even wood floors have a high level of formaldehyde and release VOCs into the air.
-Stained concrete, especially water based stained concrete, promotes healthy indoor air.
+Stained concrete, especially water-based stained concrete, promote healthy indoor air.
 It provides a completely smooth surface with no hiding places to harbor bacteria, dust, or unwanted pests.
-It contains no formaldehyde,repels water and will not encourage the growth of mold.
-New water based concrete stains are low or no odor for those who are especially sensitive to any fumes during the application process.
+It contains no formaldehyde, repels water and will not encourage the growth of mold.
+New water-based concrete stains are low or no odor for those who are especially sensitive to any fumes during the application process.

 - Easy to Maintain- Just sweep and use a damp mop.
 There is nowhere for the dust and dirt to hide.
 No need for chemicals or harsh cleaning products.